cypnk/Anime-List/README.md

 Rakudai Kishi no Kyabarurii (Chivalry of a Failed Knight)
 Riding Bean
 Rizu to Aoi Tori (Liz and the Blue Bird)
+Rokka no Yusha (Rokka: Braves of the Six Flowers)
 Rokujouma no Shinryakusha!?
 (Invaders of the Rokujouma!?)
 Rosario to Vampire
 Roujin Z (Old Man Z)